onewaylight/code_snippets/react_stateArray_crud.md

     }
 ```

 > Is this working? need to check.
+Maybe it seems be work.
 ```js
     setData ( data.map(item => item.id === index ? { ...item, someProp : "changed" } : item ));
 ```